ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 In general, most commonly formatting errors occur in records where there are >1 instrument deployed at a station, or if the receiver was deployed and recovered from the same site.

 The metadata template [available here](https://members.oceantrack.org/data/data-collection) has a `Data Dictionary` sheet which contains detailed expectations for each column.
 Refer back to these definitions often.
-We have also included some reccommendations on our [FAQ page](https://members.oceantrack.org/faq).
+We have also included some recommendations on our [FAQ page](https://members.oceantrack.org/faq).
 Here are some guidelines:

 - Deployment, download, and recovery information for each station is entered on a single line.
 -  When more than one instrument is deployed, downloaded, or recovered at the same station, enter each one on a separate line using the same `OTN_ARRAY`, `STATION_NO`.